 SEB 340 Designing and Planning for Social Entrepreneurship (4 credit hours): This course examines and applies concepts of problem identification and problem solving, IDEO process, business model, eco-systems, design systems thinking and strategies for developing and pitching the plan.
 Students will develop and present a venture plan.
 Prerequisites: SEB 200 and SEB 220.

-SEB 345 Financing Social Entrepreneurship (2 credit hours): This course will examine a variety of opportunities for funding nonprofit and for profit social enterprises, including venture funding, venture philanthropy, and grants.
-Students will learn how to search for and identify funding opportunities, and understand why individuals and organizations may be interested in participating in such activities.
+SEB 345 Financing Social Entrepreneurship (2 credit hours): Examines a variety of opportunities for funding non-profit and for-profit social enterprises, including venture capital, venture philanthropy, and grants.
+Students will learn how to identify and seek capital sources on behalf of social enterprises; assess and structure investments in social enterprises; and understand why individuals and organizations may be interested in participating in such activities.
 Students will also explore how social impact is measured.
-Prerequisite: SEB 245.

 SEB 390 Special Topics in Social Entrepreneurship Business (4 credit hours): Course deals with significant economic, political, social, and ethical problems relating to social entrepreneurship and business.
 Conducted as a seminar, discussions will be based on current journal articles.
 Prerequisites: BSE major, junior/senior standing.

-SEB 397 SESi Internship (4 credit hours): SESi Internships are designed to provide students with a carefully monitored service experience in an approved business or community service organization.
+SEB 397 Social Entrepreneurship and Business Internship (4 credit hours): Social Entrepreneurship and Business internships are designed to provide students with a carefully monitored service experience in an approved business or community service organization.
 Students may choose internships from a list of SESi-designated opportunities generated by Career Services or they may seek approval for their own internships (within Rollins established guidelines).
-Prerequisites: BUS 310, BUS 320, BUS 340, and SEB 340.
+Prerequisites: BUS 310, BUS 320, BUS 330, and SEB 340.